razirazo/docs.kupacareer.com.my/evaluation-interview.md

 ### 1e3.
 (Extra )Your Opinion on Candidate's supporting documents (physical) or Candidate's Summary (online).

 ## 1f.
 Personal Impression
-In ths section, the sole purpose of this single question is to purposely introduce minor opinion bias from panel.
+In this section, the sole purpose of this single question is to purposely introduce minor opinion bias from panel.
 After all the rigid, objectively evaluated criteria we have gone through before, this section helps the evaluation to mimics the panel bias situation in real-world interview.
 You may rate the single candidate conversation performance based on your absolute likeness and personal opinion.

 </br>